wardriving brain dump.

 1 Sub ESP32 totally failed.
 Tip, buy 1-2 extra and save having to reorder and extra shipping.

-Blank PCB, you can see the 14 receivers on the desk.
-The antennas are mounted on the case.
+Blank PCB on the right, you can see the 14 receivers on the desk in the middle.
+The Wifi antennas and GPS active puck antenna is mounted on the empty case.

 Three wire jumpers are needed to route power to a few places that were missed on the OP board.